- Project leader:Dr. Aurélie Bellanger (lamin A and EMT), Dr. Marie Rogne (microproteins)

 Ongoing research

-- Relationship between the nuclear lamina, 3D genome organization and breast cancer progression to metastasis
+- Relationship between the nuclear lamina, 3D genome organization and breast cancer progression

-- Inhibition of transcription factors by microProteins in metastatic cancers
+- Inhibition of transcription factors by microproteins in metastatic cancers

 Recent findings